edwinsteele/wordspeak.org/posts/reducing-cable-clutter-with-stationary-supplies.rst

 Most items in my workspace are like old pairs of jeans.
 They don't look as good as those in the shops, and maybe aren't as flash, but they're comfortable and do the job well.
-I use a decade-old mouse, a keyboard from the mid 90's, a monitor from 2005 and an aging macbook air and while they're functional, they leave something to be desired in the cable clutter department.
+I use a decade-old mouse, a keyboard from the mid 90's, a monitor from 2005 and an aging MacBook air and while they're functional, they leave something to be desired in the cable clutter department.
 As I'm not going to replace them, I need to deal with the clutter in another way.